rishikesh2k4/Dog-Cat-Prediction/README.md

 **🧠 Model Architecture**

 Feature Extraction:
-      •	Images resized to 128x128
+•Images resized to 128x128
-      •	Converted to grayscale
+•Converted to grayscale
-      •	HOG (Histogram of Oriented Gradients) features extracted for edge-based detection
+•HOG (Histogram of Oriented Gradients) features extracted for edge-based detection •Model Used:
-      •	Model Used:
-      •	SGDClassifier with hinge loss (linear SVM)
+      SGDClassifier with hinge loss (linear SVM)

 **📊 Performance**